Welcome to Science at Shady Side Junior School!

 Teacher Biography: Celeste Janosko

-Mrs. Celeste Janosko, commonly known as Mrs. J, has taught science for fifteen years here at Shady Side Junior school.
+Mrs. Celeste Janosko, commonly known as Mrs. J, has taught science for sixteen years here at Shady Side Junior school.
 Previously, she was a science teacher in the Fox Chapel Area School District where she taught Junior High Science.
 While working there, she received her Masters degree in Education from the University of Pittsburgh.
 Today she continues to teach and take additional professional courses throughout the Pittsburgh region.
 In addition, she teaches science to children at C-Mites (gifted program at Carnegie Mellon) and to adults at Chautauqua Institute.
 When she is not in the classroom, she can be found in her garden, reading, antiquing or traveling to see her two grown children.

 Contact Information: To contact Mrs. Janosko via e-mail firstname.lastname@example.org